 A Brief History of the Lowchen

-We know that the breed dates back to at least the 16th century because Lowchen dogs are actually depicted in Renaissance art.
+We know that the breed dates to at least the 16th century because Lowchen dogs are actually depicted in Renaissance art.

 Breeders and fanciers have been careful to protect the breeding lines of this breed.

-The coat is usually clipped in a traditional “lion cut” with a fluffy mane and a tuft on the tail.
+Professional groomers typically clip the Lowchen’s coat into a traditional “lion cut,” with a fluffy mane and a tuft on the tail.
 Their hair requires professional grooming every few months.

 Overall, Lowchen tend to be robust and healthy little dogs.
 Like all dogs, they need yearly check-ups and vaccinations with a veterinarian.